emmanuel-rey/SplitSmart-Project/README.md

 - Create groups for events (e.g., "Ibadan Trip").
 - Each group has a name, description, and list of members.
 - Group creator is automatically added to the members list.
+- Endpoint:
-- Endpoint: `POST /api/groups` (Protected)
+   - `POST /api/groups` (Protected)
+   - `GET /api/groups/:groupID`;  View groups that contains an authorized token for a user
+   - `GET /api/groups`; View all groups

 ### ✅ Expense Management
 - Add expenses to a group.
 - Each expense has: title, amount, paidBy, groupId, and participants.
+- Endpoint:
-- Endpoint: `POST /api/expenses` (Protected)
+     - `POST /api/expenses` (Protected); to add new expense for a group
-- View group expenses: `GET /api/expenses/group/:groupId`
+     - `GET /api/expenses/groups/:groupId`; to view all expenses for a group

 ### ✅ Settlement System
 - Automatically compute who owes whom based on expenses.
+- Endpoint:
-- Return a breakdown of settlements within a group.
+   - `POST /api/settlement/groupID/settle` ; Record a breakdown of settlements between users within a group.
-- Endpoint: `GET /api/settlements/group/:groupId`
+   - `GET /api/settlements/:groupId/transactions`; Suggest who owes who in a group (based on expenses)
+   - `GET /api/settlements/:groupId` ; Fetch all recorded settlement in a group

 ### ✅ Swagger API Documentation
 - Fully documented API with Swagger.